rogerpadilla/nukak-website/docs/querying-repository.md

 ---
 weight: 190
-description: This tutorial explain how to use repositories with the nukak orm.
+description: This tutorial explain how to use repositories with the UQL orm.
 ---

 ## Repository